-The fuel fillers are located in the aft area on both port and starboard side.
-The fuel tank is equipped with an antisiphon valve that operates automatically to prevent fuel from draining from the tank in the event of a leak in the fuel system.

-Gasoline fumes are heavier than air and will sink to the lowest part of your boat, such as the bilge.
-Always evacuate fumes with the bilge blower before attempting to start the engine.
+The fuel filler on boats with built-in tanks is usually located in the aft area.
+The fuel tank is equipped with either a shutoff valve or antisiphon valve.
+The shutoff valve requires you to manually turn the fuel valve, while the antisiphon valve operates automatically.
+Because gasoline fumes are heavier than air, they will sink to the lowest part of your boat, such as the bilge.
+Always evacuate fumes with the bilge blower (if equipped) before attempting to start the engine.